-DATA ANALYSIS AND INTERPRETATION
+DATA PRESENTATION, ANALYSIS AND INTERPRETATION

 This chapter presents the findings of the study.
-The data was collected with an aim of establish factors affecting academic performance of learners with mental deficits in regular schools.
+The data was collected with an aim of establish factors affecting academic performance of learners with mental deficits in regular schools in Mathira East zone, Mathira East district Kenya.
 The researcher used teachers to collect the required data for the study.
 The data was analyzed using frequencies and percentages.